abilinski/ExcessMortalityDeltaOmicron/README.md

-# COVID-19 and Excess All-Cause Mortality in the US and 20 Comparison Countries, June 2021-March 2022
+# Adaptive metrics for an evolving pandemic: A dynamic approach to area-level COVID-19 risk designations

-This GitHub contains replication code and additional sensitivity analyses for COVID-19 and Excess All-Cause Mortality in the US and 20 Comparison Countries, June 2021-March 2022, published online in JAMA on November 18, 2022.
+This GitHub contains replication code and data for "Adaptive metrics for an evolving pandemic."
+Direct questions to alyssa_bilinski AT brown.edu.